Lung Cancer Biomarkers

 Does Small Cell Lung Cancer Have Biomarkers?

-The other subtype of lung cancer, Small cell lung cancer (SCLC) differs from NSCLC as it is smaller and metastasizes more quickly and aggressively.
-Biomarkers do exist for small cell lung cancer.
-However, medical professionals primarily utilize biomarkers in the diagnosis and treatment of non-small cell lung cancer.
-Additionally, there are biomarkers on the horizon for SCLC, such as retinoblastoma (Rb).
+The other subtype of lung cancer, small cell lung cancer (SCLC), differs from NSCLC as it is smaller and metastasizes more quickly and aggressively.
+Biomarkers do exist for small cell lung cancer; however, medical professionals primarily utilize biomarkers in the diagnosis and treatment of non-small cell lung cancer.
+There are biomarkers on the horizon for SCLC, such as retinoblastoma (Rb).
 The Rb protein is associated with intense aggressiveness and resistance to typical treatments.
-If Rb and other biological molecules are discovered to be a biomarker for SCLC, doctors can target therapies better to treat patients and their unique stage of lung cancer.
+If Rb and other biological molecules are discovered to be biomarkers for small cell lung cancer (SCLC), doctors can target therapies to better detect and treat SCLC.

 How Are Biomarkers Identified?

-Biomarker testing differs from conventional genetic testing, used to find inherited cancer mutations.
-Instead of finding those inherited, like in genetic testing, biomarker testing aims to find specific genes that developed due to cancer.
+Biomarker testing differs from conventional typical cancer genomic testing, which is used to find inherited cancer mutations.
+Biomarker testing aims to identify genes developed due to cancer, unlike lung cancer genetic testing which detects inherited hereditary genes.
 If you are experiencing symptoms of lung cancer, a doctor may take a urine, blood, stool, or bodily fluid sample, which they can search for a cancer biomarker.
 Additionally, if there is a solid tumor, doctors may choose to biopsy the tumor to collect a sample of cancer cells.

 - Whole-exome sequences – all the exons in a genome